SpeakerRiyaz Kanji and Bryan T. Newland

 From the panelist's bios:

-Riyaz Kanji is a founding member of Kanji & Katzen, PLLC, and he is the Directing Attorney for the Ann Arbor office, representing Native American Tribes in fields spanning treaty rights, sovereignty protection, taxation and regulation, land claims and land use, reservation boundaries, gaming and economic development, and environmental protection.
+Riyaz Kanji is a founding member of Kanji & Katzen, PLLC, a firm that represents Native American Tribes in fields spanning treaty rights, sovereignty protection, taxation and regulation, land claims and land use, reservation boundaries, gaming and economic development, and environmental protection.

 Bryan Newland is the President of the Bay Mills Indian Community, a federally